MicrosoftDocs/win32/desktop-src/direct3d9/idirectxfiledata.md

-﻿---
+---
-Description: 'Applications use the methods of the IDirectXFileData interface to build or to access the immediate hierarchy of the data object.' ms.assetid: '8810162f-76a8-45ba-b069-7910fd611a60'
+Description: Applications use the methods of the IDirectXFileData interface to build or to access the immediate hierarchy of the data object. ms.assetid: 8810162f-76a8-45ba-b069-7910fd611a60
 title: IDirectXFileData interface
+ms.date: 05/31/2018
+ms.topic: interface
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IDirectXFileData interface